0xDani3l/DashPi/index.md

 Using this, we can easily connect to and read the device data with a simple python script, which I have provided here.

 ### Object Detection
-While object detection wasn't in the original scope of my project, a similar project by TinkerNut has shown it to be entirely possible.
+While object detection wasn't in the original scope of my project, a similar project by TinkerNut has shown it to be entirely possible, even with the Pi's limited resources.

+To do this, you'll need to install OpenCV